gitandy/DragonLog/README.md

 Check if the version date and version entity corresponds to the website.

 The flag display is based on the mapping from [Flagpedia.net](https://flagpedia.net) and matched against the Big CTY data.
-This is sometimes weak and thus error prone and needed manual fixes.
+This is sometimes weak and thus error-prone and needed manual fixes.
 There are still 15% unmapped (mostly islands).

 If a flag is mapped wrong, please stay calm and drop me a mail.